Contemporary Painter & Sculptor

-Known as Sacramento’s ‘Godmother of Contemporary Art,’ self-taught artist Gale Hart (b.
+Self-taught artist Gale Hart (b.
 Lansing, Michigan, 1956) has established an energetic 40-year career experimenting with new techniques and materials often incorporating sarcasm and humor in her work to exaggerate the absurd.
+Hart’s work serves as a vehicle for her witty and critical eye on the social issues of contemporary life in American culture over the past half-century.
 She has shown at Context Miami, FL; Context New York, NY; The Los Angeles Art Show, CA; and Art Aspen, CO; and exhibits nationally.
 Since 2012, Gale has received over five public art commissions for the city of Sacramento, CA and recently completed a major commission for the city of Elk Grove, CA.

 Social & Political Issues